 BATON ROUGE, LA (WAFB) - Judge Louis Daniel set some important dates Monday in the case of a Baton Rouge businessman accused of hiring men to kill his ex-wife.

 Hamid Ghassemi and three other men were arrested in May 2015 in connection with the murder of Ghassemi's ex-wife Taherah Ghassemi.

-Damico filed the motion to suppress the cell phone evidence based on the claim that deputies with the East Baton Rouge Sheriff's Office got them without the proper search warrants.
+The lawyers for Hamid Ghassemi want cell phone evidence suppressed, claiming deputies with the East Baton Rouge Sheriff's Office got cell phones records without the proper search warrants.
 Those phone records linked Ghassemi and those he allegedly hired.

 Ghassemi faces charges of solicitation for murder, principal to first-degree murder, principal to second-degree kidnapping and principal to arson for his part in Taherah's death.

 Taherah was reported missing on April 11.
 Her vehicle was found on fire the next day.

 Investigators found Taherah's body buried in a wooded area in St. Helena Parish on May 16, 2015.
 The coroner reported that she died from a gunshot wound to the head.

 RELATED STORIES: Man accused of murder-for-hire plot against ex-wife